 "It takes many days to go there."

 Yellowbird raised his head, and said, "I know that chief.
-I came
+I came from his village."

 "Do you know a man called Inchworm?"